notymail/core/apps/docs/src/content/docs/getting-started/update.md

 Note: For every new release, it takes some time to build the docker image, please be patient if it is not available yet.

+If you want to use the GitHub Docker Container Registry, use `ghcr.io/dafnik/notymail:latest`

 ## 🐳 Docker Compose

 ```bash